schmidt73/gsearch/README.md

 * It can be used to scrape through search results progrmatically.
 * Users can combine gsearch with other unix tools for some interesting results (like downloading the first result that matches a certain regular expression with ack and wget).

 gsearch is currently in developement for an alpha release.
-Once that is done I will work on adding new features such as possibly regex support.

 ## How to use it?

 The best way to learn something is through examples.
 Here are a few with a decsription of each above.

 To search the string "Donald Trump" and print out the first 100 results in table view: